 Hopefully, you’ll feel confident to download the app and try it for yourself!
 I would love to hear if you’ve found any bargains and how buying on Vinted has worked for you- drop me a comment or find me on social.

-Please note: This post was originally published in August 2020 and was last updated July 2021 to include further information regarding postage offers and how to track purchases.
+Please note: This post was originally published in August 2020 and was last updated July 2021 and February 2022 to include further, up to date information.